Skip to content

 Calculator next to a payslip for checking tax and NI

-If you see 1257 W1, 1257 M1, or 1257 X, you are on an emergency tax code.
-This usually happens if HMRC does not have your income details in time for your first payday.
-While you will pay tax on all your income above the basic threshold for that specific pay period, it usually corrects itself automatically once HMRC updates your records.
-You can check your tax code status directly on the GOV.UK website.
+If you see 1257 W1, 1257 M1 or 1257 X, you are on an emergency code, which usually happens when HMRC did not get your income details in time for your first payday.
+You will pay more tax than you should for that pay period, and it normally corrects itself once HMRC's records catch up.
+You can check your code any time on the GOV.UK website.

 National insurance (NI)